mtmucha/mtmucha.github.io/_posts/2024-08-05-introduction-to-atomics-1.md

 Could we see a negative value?
 A typical illustrative problem occurs when one thread is reading while another is writing, causing the reading thread to potentially read gibberish.
 But does that really happen?
 It depends.
-For instance, on x86-64, a properly aligned int value is "atomic" in the sense that updates and reads happen as one operation.
+For instance, on x86-64, a properly aligned int value is "atomic" in the sense that reads and and writes happen as one operation.
 This is due to how the hardware handles reads and writes, ensuring that these operations are atomic at the hardware level.
+If it was not aligned properly, the CPU would need to do 2 reads to read the whole value.
-A scenario where we would read a negative value cannot happen on x86-64.
+A scenario where we would read a negative value cannot happen on properly aligned int on x86-64.

-Given that this is already "atomic" at the hardware level, do we still need an atomic operation for this?
+Given that individual read and write operations may be 'atomic' at the hardware level, do we still need to use atomic operations in our code?
 It turns out we do.
-What we are not guaranteed is the **coherence of the variable's modification order**.
+Incrementing a variable involves multiple steps: reading its current value, adding one, and writing the new value back.
 If we run this program multiple times, we might observe that the counter is not equal to 30, but instead, for example, 25.
 Imagine two threads both read the value 5 from the counter; one thread stores 6 in the counter, and then the second thread does the same.